ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val maxVitaminB12 : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of Vitamin B12 in micrograms the recipe can have.
 val minFiber : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of fiber in grams the recipe must have.
 val maxFiber : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of fiber in grams the recipe can have.
-val minFolate : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folate in grams the recipe must have.
+val minFolate : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folate in micrograms the recipe must have.
-val maxFolate : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folate in grams the recipe can have.
+val maxFolate : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folate in micrograms the recipe can have.
-val minFolicAcid : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folic acid in grams the recipe must have.
+val minFolicAcid : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of folic acid in micrograms the recipe must have.
-val maxFolicAcid : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folic acid in grams the recipe can have.
+val maxFolicAcid : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of folic acid in micrograms the recipe can have.
-val minIodine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of iodine in grams the recipe must have.
+val minIodine : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of iodine in micrograms the recipe must have.
-val maxIodine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of iodine in grams the recipe can have.
+val maxIodine : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of iodine in micrograms the recipe can have.
 val minIron : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of iron in milligrams the recipe must have.
 val maxIron : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of iron in milligrams the recipe can have.
 val minMagnesium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of magnesium in milligrams the recipe must have.